alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 In each SRE configuration

-- Ensure the research user's IP address is added to the `reserach_user_ip_addresses` list.
+- Ensure the research user's IP address is added to the `research_user_ip_addresses` list.
 - Ensure the system manager's IP address is added to the `admin_ip_addresses` list.
 - Ensure the data provider's IP address is added to the `data_provider_ip_addresses` list.